nezha-privacy/PPPU/README.md

 # PPPU
+An open-source privacy processing unit that currently provides basic computing and fixed-point number computing under the semi-honest SPDZ2k protocol.
+The project is currently in the testing phase.
 **Read this in other languages: [English](README.md), [中文](README.zh-CN.md).**

-## Brief
-An open-source privacy processing unit that currently provides basic computing and fixed-point number computing under the Semi2K protocol.

 ## Installation
 ### Preinstallation